 Sediment filters are excellent at improving the overall quality of water.
 Without one of these filters, water may appear cloudy instead of clear.
 That’s just one of the advantages of sediment filters, but what other pros and cons are associated with this water filter?

-At Monkey Wrench Plumbing, Heating & Air, we understand that every home has different water filtration needs and have helped install sediment filters throughout Los Angeles since 2007.
+At Monkey Wrench Plumbing, Heating, Air & Electric, we understand that every home has different water filtration needs and have helped install sediment filters throughout Los Angeles since 2007.
 Over the last 15 years, we’ve helped homeowners understand the pros and cons of sediment filtration to ensure their homes provide them and their families with better quality water.

 Here’s a quick breakdown of the advantages and disadvantages of sediment filters.